By NICOLE WINFIELD and MICHAEL R. SISAK

 "It means valuing the immense contribution which women, lay and religious, have made and continue to make to the life of our communities," he said.

 Francis has repeatedly said women should have a greater role in church leadership, though he has rejected the idea of ordaining women.
+By calling for more involvement of women and the laity, he seemed intent on healing one of the major rifts in American Catholicism that have alienated many from the church.

 The Archdiocese of Philadelphia organized the conference, hoping for a badly needed infusion of enthusiasm amid shrinking membership, financial troubles and one of the worst clergy sex-abuse scandals to hit a U.S. diocese.